kalendar/assessments/srl/strategies/help_seeking/high-summary.md

-You are someone who **frequently** seeks out assistance or help from others.
-Seeking out help is GREAT strategy to use in college because  of the many things that can be confusing or difficult.
+The results from the survey inciates taht you **frequently** seek out assistance or help from others when need.
+Seeking out help is a GREAT strategy to use in college because of the many things that are confusing and difficult.

 Some additional help-seeking strategies that you may want to consider includes the following: